ICS 33 Fall 2024

 Notably, the list's elements are stored contiguously, which is to say that each reference to an element immediately follows the reference to the previous one.
 This turns out to be more than a curiosity; it's a vitally important aspect of understanding how lists work in Python, because it gives us an understanding of the cost of accessing their elements.
 Whenever we access an element in a list, we do so using an index; in other words, we access an element based on its location in the list.
 If we want to access the element at index i, Python can play a simple trick to find it cheaply.

-Negative indexing doesn't change this outcome all that much, because Python can convert a negative index like -3 into a non-negative one by adding it to the list's size, which can be done in constant time, as well.
+Negative indexing doesn't change this outcome all that much, because Python can convert a negative index like -3 into the equivalent non-negative one by adding it to the list's size, which can be done in constant time, as well.

 The primary consequence of this design is that we can always find an element in constant time given its index (i.e., as long as we know where to look).
 Sadly, we won't always be so fortunate; sometimes it's not clear where we should be looking, which is why we need a search algorithm.